 Here are some suggestions on ways to stir kids imaginations so that they come up with creative and meaningful ways to celebrate the season.

 1. Perhaps the best Lenten practice you could establish this year is to give kids time to be creative without interfering.
-Unstructured play that is child directed rather than parent directed is rare but it is essential if kids are to develop creative imaginations.
-I wonder what kids would suggest if rather than planning an Easter egg hunt for them we asked them to come up with a new to celebrate Easter and made sure they had plenty of time to do that.
+Unstructured play that is child-directed rather than parent-directed is rare but it is essential if kids are to develop creative imaginations.
+I wonder what kids would suggest if, rather than planning an Easter egg hunt for them, we asked them to come up with a new way to celebrate Easter and made sure they had plenty of time to do that.

 3. Give kids freedom and space to make a mess and be willing to get messy with them.
 For some people I know this would be a huge sacrifice, but maybe tidiness is something you need to give up during Lent so that your kids can find the freedom of expression God desires for them during this season.

-At one of our MSA retreats Catie made us all into chocolate tasters.
+At one of our MSA retreats, Catie made us all into chocolate tasters.
 We were each given a small piece of chocolate to savour.
 We closed our eyes, and sat with the chocolate on the palm of our hand, breathing in the richness of its aroma.
 Then we got to taste it, noticing its texture, the way it tasted on our tongues and stirred our senses.
-With much laughter and hilarity we shared our thoughts.
-Then we opened our eyes and with relish licked the now molten chocolate from fingers.
+With much laughter and hilarity, we shared our thoughts.
+Then we opened our eyes and with relish, licked the now molten chocolate from our fingers.
 We became kids together, it not only stirred Catie’s imagination and creativity but ours as well.

 4. Let your kids imagine their own story.
-Read the story of Jesus time in the wilderness and let your children write or draw, whatever was interesting to them that they remembered, rather than giving them specific details from the reading that someone else found important.
-Over the season of Lent go through several stories about Jesus ending during Holy week with the stories of Jesus walk to Jerusalem and story of the crucifixion.
+Read the story of Jesus’ time in the wilderness and let your children write or draw, whatever was interesting to them that they remembered, rather than giving them specific details from the reading what someone else found important.
+Over the season of Lent, go through several stories about Jesus ending during Holy week with the stories of Jesus’ walk to Jerusalem and the story of the crucifixion.
 Ask the kids to imagine games, and activities to go with each of the stories.